Cryptography Homework Help

 An example of symmetric-key cryptography includes Advanced Encryption Standard (AES), which is a specification established in November 2001 by the National Institutes of Standards and Technology as a Federal Information Processing Standard (FIPS197).
 This standard was created to protect sensitive information and was mandated by the US government.
 It is widely used in the private network.

 The US government approved AES in June 2003 to be used for classified information and is a royalty-free specification implemented in the world of software and hardware world.
 AES was preceded by DES (Data Encryption Standard) and DES 3, which uses longer key lengths to prevent brute force and other attacks.
-Please take our Cryptography project help if you find that this concept is too complicated for you to handle.
+Please take our Cryptography assignment help service if you find that this concept is too complicated for you to handle.

 Public-key (asymmetric-key) encryption